hotwax/oms-documentation/user-manuals/inventory/inventory-management/product-inventory-view.md

 **View `Inventory Logs`**

-The `Inventory Logs` feature within item inventory section offers users the ability to access detailed logs of inventory transactions for the selected product across all facilities.
+The `Inventory Logs` feature within the item inventory section offers users the ability to access detailed logs of inventory transactions for the selected product across all facilities.
 This feature is essential for maintaining transparency and accountability in inventory management, allowing users to track inventory movements, monitor changes, and identify any discrepancies or trends promptly.

 **Step-by-Step Usage Instructions:**

-- On the `View Product inventory` page, navigate to the item inventory section
+1. On the `View Product inventory` page, navigate to the item inventory section
-- Locate the `Inventory Logs` checkbox and check the box to activate the inventory logs feature.
+2. Locate the `Inventory Logs` checkbox and check the box to activate the inventory logs feature.
-   - Once activated, detailed logs of each inventory transaction for the selected product across all facilities will be displayed.
+3. Once activated, detailed logs of each inventory transaction for the selected product across all facilities will be displayed.
-   - Review these logs to track inventory movements, monitor changes, and identify any discrepancies or trends.
+4. Review these logs to track inventory movements, monitor changes, and identify any discrepancies or trends.

 If you want to view inventory details for a specific facility, use the facility dropdown menu to select the desired facility.